Zilliqa/ZIP/zips/zip-3.md

 #### Step 6 - Verifier performs regular checks

 The Verifier accesses the list of SSNs in the smart contract.
 For each active SSN, it performs the storage and API servicing checks at periodic intervals.
-The result of each check is recorded by the Verifier by calling the `update_ssn_liveness` transition in the smart contract.
-If the check is successful, the transition updates (i.e., increments) the `alive_status` information for the SSN in the `ssnlist` table.

 #### Step 7 - Verifier distributes rewards

 For each SSN, the Verifier calls the `assign_stake_reward` transition in the smart contract at periodic intervals to trigger the rewards distribution.
 The reward amount is added to the `reward` for the SSN in the `ssnlist` table.
-The `alive_status` value and number of verification runs are also reset afterwards, readying the SSN for the next verification and rewarding cycle.
 See the [Rewarding Algorithm](#f-rewarding-algorithm) section for the details.

 #### Step 8 - Host withdraws rewards